OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

 ## Configuration Options

 Here are a list of some options available:
-- `minDisplaySetsToRunHP`:  If configured, sets the minimum display sets needed to run the hanging protocol and start displaying images.
-Used when OHIF needs to handle studies with several series and it is required that the first image should be loaded faster.
-Only changed if really necessary, because there is a chance the hanging protocol break without full metadata.
 - `disableEditing`:  If true, it disables editing in OHIF, hiding edit buttons in segmentation panel and locking already stored measurements.
 - `maxNumberOfWebWorkers`: The maximum number of web workers to use for